namiml/react-native-nami-sdk/README.md

 # React Native Bridge for the Nami SDK

-Nami ML gives you everything you need to power your paywall, streamline subscription management, and drive revenue growth through instantly deployable paywalls, precise targeting and segmentation, and enterprise-grade security and scaleability.
+Nami ML gives you everything you need to power your paywall, streamline subscription management, and drive revenue growth through instantly deployable paywalls, precise targeting and segmentation, and enterprise-grade security and scalability.

 Go beyond basic IAP and focus on results with:

-* Library of smart paywall templates to choose from, implemented natively
+- Library of smart paywall templates to choose from, implemented natively
-* No-code paywall creator so you can launch a new paywall design instantly, without submitting an app update
+- No-code paywall creator so you can launch a new paywall design instantly, without submitting an app update
-* Experimentation engine to run paywall A/B tests so you can improve your conversion rates
+- Experimentation engine to run paywall A/B tests so you can improve your conversion rates
-* Built-in IAP & subscription management and analytics, so you don't need another solution
+- Built-in IAP & subscription management and analytics, so you don't need another solution

 Nami is simple adopt while giving you the tools you need to improve revenue.
 Our free tier is generous, and gives you everything you need to get started.
 [Sign up for a free account](https://app.namiml.com/join/)